42cs/hackathon/README.md

 Groups & Mentors
 ------------------
 Yes!
 If you work in a group - you will get a mentor who will help guide you in the right direction!
+Come to the front if you don't have a group.

 Schedule
 ------------------